dwayn/snowflaked/README.md

                             Number of ID GET calls to make to the server
                             Default: 1000

+        -m MODVALUE, --output-every MODVALUE
-        -m MODVALUE         Modulus value to set how often to write to stdout
+                            Modulus value to set how often to write to stdout
                             Default: 1 (write line to stdout for every GET call)